Contracts, licences, declarations and documents needed to import and export goods and services.

 In most cases, you and your customers can use the current VAT reverse charge procedure to get your VAT back.

 If you aren’t sure if your customer is in business, ask them for a VAT number.
 If the customer is not VAT registered, then you can use other evidence, such as letters from their tax authority.

 For VAT purposes, exports of goods are generally zero-rated.
 You need to keep copies of your VAT invoices and proof of export.
 This helps you prove that the goods left the country and that you do not have to pay any output VAT on them.

-If your sales to EU countries and/or your purchases of goods from EU member states reach either of the thresholds, you must also complete the Intrastat supplementary declaration.
+If your sales to EU countries exceed an annual threshold you must also complete an Intrastat dispatches (EU exports) declaration.
 Exports to countries outside the EU do not count towards the Intrastat threshold and do not need to be included.
 Intrastat thresholds are reviewed annually.
-The thresholds are £1.2 million for Arrivals and £250,000 for Dispatches.
-See the guide on an introduction to Intrastat.
+The threshold for Dispatches is £250,000.

 You should check what documentation is required for import into your customer’s country.
 Typically, you need a commercial invoice and shipping documents such as an Air Waybill.
 Other requirements can include a certificate of origin.